-There’s no denying that Metabolic Conditioning pieces are very effective at producing an effective metabolic response.
+There’s no denying that Metabolic Conditioning pieces produce a very strong metabolic response.
 After all, that is exactly why they are named as such.
 Much of this has to do with the sheer intensity demanded by these particular workouts.
 Despite the perception that only intensity can lead to an effective metabolic response, lower intensity aerobic weight training sessions may create more favorable responses for a client’s goals.
 Download our guide to designing Metcons for health and longevity here.

 A metabolic response is any reaction by the body to a specific influence or impact.
 Metabolism is a general term describing the organic process in any cellular structure.
 A metabolic response can occur with respect to individual cells, a gland, an organ, or a process such as the cardiovascular system.
 Metabolism is often understood in terms of the metabolic rate, which is the amount of energy expended by the body in a given period.
 Metabolic response, when stated without reference to a specific action, is a neutral term; metabolic responses occur and may be correspondingly assessed or measured in respect of a wide variety of circumstances.